luanti-org/contentdb/docs/minetest_client.md

-# Minetest's use of the API
+# Luanti's use of the API

-This document explains how Minetest's ContentDB client interacts with ContentDB.
+This document explains how Luanti's ContentDB client interacts with ContentDB.
 This is useful both for implementing your own client for ContentDB to install mods, or for implementing ContentDB compatible servers.